acode/cli/README.md

 	--force              Force command to overwrite existing workspace --no-login           No login - don't require an internet connection

-	Initializes stdlib workspace
+	Initializes StdLib workspace

 login
-	Logs in to stdlib in this directory
+	Logs in to StdLib in this directory

 logout
-	Logs out of stdlib in this workspace
+	Logs out of StdLib in this workspace

 pkg [full service name]
 	-f                   Force command if not in root directory